nv-morpheus/morpheus-experimental/gnn-asset-clustering/README.md

 * [Sflow](dataset/)<br>

 **Properties (Quantity, Dataset Descriptions, Sensor(s)):**
-* The dataset is an Sflow data to come up with a graph representation where each node in the graph is an asset.
+* The dataset uses Sflow data to come up with a graph representation where each node in the graph is an asset.
 Since sflow data is directional, we use 'source' as the target asset.
 The feature matrix for this asset is created using derived and aggregated features from sflow data and armis data.
 The adjacency matrix is derived using the graph representation of the devices from sflow data.
 Each row in the resulting dataset is an asset and can be uniquely identified by the mac address.
 All information in the Sflow is obfuscated to remove any private information<br>

 **Dataset License:**
 * [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)<br>